zPodFactory/zpodfactory.github.io/docs/guide/admin/index.md

 # Admin Guide

-To understand the zPodFactory framework, you need to understand the following concepts depicted in the diagram below:
+To use efficiently the zPodFactory framework, you need to understand the following concepts depicted in the diagram below:

 ## Overview High Level Diagram